-Mid-Term grades are sent home with students after four weeks and Term grades are mailed every nine weeks.
+All progress reports are mailed home.
+Mid-Term grades are sent home with the student 4 1⁄2 weeks after the beginning of a new term and Term grades are mailed every nine weeks.
 Term grades are the students' final grade each grading period.
-Parents may access parent portal at anytime to access student progress and assignments.